alixdehghani/fitness-tracker/README.md

   2- adding some css styles in login & signup pages

-  3- change some code to work with angular7 and rxjs
+  3- change some code to work with angular7 and rxjs6

 ## Development server